Pexers/pexers.github.io/_menus/home.md

 permalink: /
 ---

-# Welcome to My Site
+# Welcome to my GitHub Pages website

-This is the homepage of my GitHub Pages site using the Midnight theme.
+Here you'll find guides, hands-on electronics projects, and practical tips for repairing and upgrading devices.
+Explore the latest cards below, or browse the menu for more resources and information.

 <div class="card-container">
 {%- assign sorted_cards = site.cards | sort: 'date' | reverse -%}